Wednesday, February 11, 2009

 Click Select to close the Virtual Media Manager.

-Click Next then Finish, you'll return to the main VirtualBox app which should now list your new VM.
+Click Next then Finish, you'll return to the main VirtualBox app which should now list your

 Configure Windows VM